MrShoenel/precondition-moop/notebooks/pareto-order.md

 preference.
 However, that solution is in the objective space 𝒪,
 ***not*** in the score space 𝒮. The latter is perhaps the only space workable for human DMs.
-This means that so far, expressing preference with non-uniformly distributed objectives has never led to the desired solution.
+This means that so far, expressing preference with non-uniformly distributed objectives has most likely not led to the desired solution.

 In order to obtain a trade-off close to the desired trade-off, we identify two methods.
 In the first method, the solution algorithm would